nithishkgnani/nithishkgnani.github.io/content/project/tcps.md

 👩‍🏫 Guided by: [Dr. Chandramani Singh](https://faculty.dese.iisc.ac.in/chandramani/) and [Dr. TV Prabhakar](https://labs.dese.iisc.ac.in/zenlab/people/tv-prabhakar/)

 ---
+_Note:_ This work is under progress.
+The information in this page is up to August 2022.

 # Objective
 _Design and implementation of a Tactile Cyber-Physical System for real-time interaction between physical and virtual worlds for applications requiring ultra-reliable low latency communication (uRLLC)._